jldec/custom-hostname-jldec-net/README.md

 ### Test
 Point your browser to the custom hostname.
 You should see the Cloudflare worker response.
 ![Screenshot 2024-11-25 at 16 57 52](https://github.com/user-attachments/assets/2f106ecd-52f1-49a7-8d20-b1fd4d1b9b7e)

+### PS

+- Take extra care when configuring CNAMES through the dashboard.
+If there's are routing errors, it will take a while for the routes to recover, even after fixing the errors.

+- Custom hostnames can be configured through the API.
+See this [blog post](https://blog.cloudflare.com/waf-for-saas/) for an example, or look for API URLs in the Custom Hostnames dashboard.